JojiiOfficial/IndexedFile/README.md

 This allows reading every line of a file/string directly without having to read everything from the beginning to the given line.
 Both, binary and text files are supported.

+# Index size
+The index is stored in a [CVec](https://github.com/JojiiOfficial/CompressedVec) which means it is stored compressed in the file and also in the applications memory.

 # Example

 ### Non indexed files